It’s a well-known fact that to run a successful business. You’ll need to understand your website’s data.

 If you installed the code successfully, you should see a visitor and its location under the real-time tab.

-You pasted the tag in the right place if you see the visitor, and everything is working as expected.
+If you see the visitor, you pasted the tag in the right place, and everything is working as expected.

 Data is one of the most important assets of every business, and collecting it should be a top priority.